Age

 Take this simple quiz developed by the CDC to find out.

-More than 1 in 3 Americans have a condition called prediabetes, which means their blood sugar levels are too high, but not yet high enough for a diagnosis of type 2 diabetes.
+More than 1 in 3 adults living in Vermont have a condition called prediabetes, which means their blood sugar levels are too high, but not yet high enough for a diagnosis of type 2 diabetes.

 There's a lot you can do to lower your risk!